AE517/AE517/README.md

 ## What am I doing now?
 ### [Plenty o' Darts](https://github.com/AE517/plentyofdarts)
 Plenty O' Darts it's small and simple Terraria mod that aims to explore and give more functionalities to darts in the game, the mod alters the properties of existent darts and create new ones capable of ignoring enemies defences and immunities.
-_The source code for the mod will be on github soon..._

 ## Completed Projects
 ### [Veisla](https://veisla.vercel.app)  | [Repo](https://github.com/AE517/veisla)